cees3/vistawound/pages/privacy-policy.md

 <section class="policy-area">
         <div class="container">
             <div class="mb-4">
                 <p>Thank you for visiting our website.
-This Privacy Policy explains how [Your Company Name] (“we,” “us,” or “our”) collects, uses, and discloses your personal information when you use our website and services.
+This Privacy Policy explains how Vista Wound Specialists, LLC collects, uses, and discloses your personal information when you use our website and services.
 Your privacy is important to us, and we are committed to protecting it.</p>
             </div>
             <div class="mb-4">
                 <h3 class="mb-2">1.
 Information We Collect</h3>